DecisionsDev/decision-engine-observer-sample/README.md

 License Information<a name="license"></a>
 ====================
-The Dockerfiles and associated scripts found in this project are licensed under the [Apache License 2.0](LICENSE).
+The files found in this project are licensed under the [Apache License 2.0](LICENSE).

 # Notice
 © Copyright IBM Corporation 2019.